slidermjs/slidermjs.github.io/docs/events.md

 ### initialize

-The `initalize` event will be triggered wheh intializing the Sliderm instance.
+The `initalize` event will be triggered when intializing the Sliderm instance.

 Example:
 ```javascript